 In our work with local organizations, we:

-- Offer training and mentoring opportunities for members of 3 local organizations based on an assessment of their strengths and their needs in receiving survivors, offering peer counseling, and advocating for their needs.
+- Offer training and mentoring opportunities for members of several local organizations based on an assessment of their strengths and their needs in receiving survivors, offering peer counseling, and advocating for their needs.

 - Help coordinate meetings between local organizations to discuss strengths and weaknesses across all organizations and how partnerships and sharing of resources can make them more effective.